 Four Stars!
 With her vaunted 3 1/2 octave vocal range San Francisco jazz mainstay Kim Nalley is the musical equivalent of the pitcher with a 102-MPH fastball.
 While the baseball flamethrower is usually relegated to the closer's role, Nalley brings the heat every moment

 SAN FRANCISCO CHRONICLE

-"Kim Nalley has pipes to burn and works the stage like she means it."
+"Kim Nalley is a vocal powerhouse with pipes to burn and works the stage like she means it."
 San Francisco Chronicle

 FIVE GREAT REASONS TO FALL IN LOVE WITH KIM NALLEY